Epic233-officiale/BetterWMP/README.md

 Features:
 - Supports most audio filetypes and codecs and opens them with low latency
-- Realtime FFT spectrum visualization
+- Realtime waveform and FFT spectrum visualization
 - Full Playback & Playlist features
 - Skin customization through JSON editing
 - Drag and drop to append new files